-- 1. Discuss issue with administrator immediately concerned. - Discuss issue with your academic advisor or Director of Student Academic Support Services, and act upon their suggestions. - Meet with administrator's supervisor and all concerned.
+- 1. Discuss issue with administrator immediately concerned. - Discuss issue with your academic advisor or Assistant Vice President for Student Services, and act upon their suggestions. - Meet with administrator's supervisor and all concerned.
 Supervisor makes final decision. - Appeal decision to the Vice President for Finance, Administration and Student Services. - Make final appeal to the Executive Vice President, who investigates and makes a final decision.